codingforinterviews/practice-problems/coin_change/README.md

 * a list of coins `c1, c2, c3, ..`
 * and an amount `n`

-Prints out how many different ways you can make chnage from the coins to STDOUT.
+Prints out how many different ways you can make change from the coins to STDOUT.

 **The problem can be formally stated:**